timopaehrisch/pyBTCProxy/README.md

 ## Installation

-You have two options for acquiring pyBTCProxy.
-Firstly, you can manually download the pyBTCProxy.py script and create the configuration settings manually.
-Alternatively, you can clone the repository and utilize the provided sample configuration as follows:
+It's just a script and a config file.
+You can clone the repository and utilize the provided sample configuration as follows:

 ```
 git clone https://github.com/martinneustein/pyBTCProxy